Software engineering: Requirements analysis

-Requirements engineering is about the elicitation, analysis, specification, and validation of requirements for software.
-Software requirements can be of three different types.
-There are functional requirements, non-functional requirements, and domain requirements.
-The operation of the software should be performed and the proper output should be expected for the user to use.
-Non-functional requirements deal with issues like portability, security, maintainability, reliability, scalability, performance, reusability, and flexibility.
+Requirements engineering is about elicitation, analysis, specification, and validation of requirements for software.
+Software requirements can be functional, non-functional or domain.

+Functional requirements describe expected behaviors (i.e. outputs).
+Non-functional requirements specify issues like portability, security, maintainability, reliability, scalability, performance, reusability, and flexibility.
 They are classified into the following types: interface constraints, performance constraints (such as response time, security, storage space, etc.), operating constraints, life cycle constraints (maintainability, portability, etc.), and economic constraints.
 Knowledge of how the system or software works is needed when it comes to specifying non-functional requirements.
 Domain requirements have to do with the characteristic of a certain category or domain of projects.